 Start your child in a new language or boost their scholastic performance in French with FIAF’s Cadets!

-Small classes with strict safety guidelines will resume in person at FIAF this fall to meet the needs of parents and children.
+Small classes with strict safety guidelines are offered in person at FIAF to meet the needs of parents and children.

 Our multidisciplinary approach encourages interactions in French with role playing everyday tasks to awaken young teens’ interest and imaginations.
 FIAF’s Cadets focus on developing oral communication, including both listening comprehension and speaking skills.
 Teens will additionally build a solid foundation in reading and writing in French at a beginner, intermediate, and advanced level while learning strategies to become a more independent foreign language learner.
 The Cadets curriculum integrates preparation for the DELF JUNIOR exams.